-Ashley Gardens BIG4 Holiday Village - Aspen Parks lies at 129 Ashley Street in Braybrook.
-It is a popular holiday destination that sits just around nine kilometers from the city of Melbourne.
-It has partial disabled facilities; playground, barbecue facilities, camp kitchen, recreation room, laundry, pay/satellite television, full-size tennis court and a heated swimming pool.
+Discovery Parks — Melbourne lies at 129 Ashley Street in Braybrook.
+This is a popular holiday destination, around nine kilometres from Melbourne.
+It has disabled facilities; a playground, barbecue facilities and a camp kitchen.
+Visitors can also enjoy a recreation room, pay TV, a full-size tennis court and a heated swimming pool.
 The campsite’s top activities are camping, swimming and tennis.

-BIG4 Dandenong Tourist Park is situated at 370 Frankston, Dandenong Road in Dandenong South.
-The park is surrounded by beautiful scenery and is very close to central Melbourne, Port Philip Bay, Dandenong Ranges, Puffing Billy, Coal Creek, Westernpoint Bay, Phillip Island and Penguins & Koalas.
-Its campsite facilities include a covered barbecue area, recreation room, and double concrete patio on each of its shady site.
+BIG4 Dandenong Tourist Park is at 370 Frankston, Dandenong Road in Dandenong South.
+The park has beautiful scenery and is close to central Melbourne, Port Philip Bay, the Dandenong Ranges and Phillip Island.
+Its campsite facilities include a covered barbecue area and a recreation room.
+The park also has double concrete patios at each of its shady sites.

-Melbourne BIG4 Holiday Park can be found at 265 Elizabeth Street in Coburg.
-The site is just around nine kilometers from the central business district of Melbourne.
-It has a wide range of accommodation and facilities.
-Its campsite facilities include a barbecue, camp kitchen, car park, recreation room, gardens, WiFi, playground and swimming pool ideal for people traveling in a campervan.
+BIG4 Melbourne Holiday Park is at 265 Elizabeth Street in Coburg.
+The site is around nine kilometres from the central business district of Melbourne.
+It has a wide range of accommodation and facilities, and facilities include a barbecue, camp kitchen and a recreation room.
+There is also a playground and swimming pool ideal for people travelling in a campervan.

-Brighton Beach lies eight kilometers south of Melbourne.
-It features wonderfully coloured beach huts, relaxing sands and picturesque views of the city.
-On a sunny day the colour of the huts are striking against the yellow sand and blue skies.
+Brighton Beach lies eight kilometres south of Melbourne.
+It features coloured beach huts, relaxing sands and picturesque views of the city.
+On a sunny day, the colour of the huts is striking against the yellow sand and blue skies.

-Chinatown Melbourne can be found along Little Bourke Street in Melbourne.
-It goes back to 1851 when gold was discovered in Australia, and has since traditionally served as home to a number of Chinese migrants.
-The area's highlights include the Chinese Museum, stores and affordable yet great tasting food.
-It is also known for the diverse eateries that it houses specialising in providing Singaporean, Thai, Japanese and Indian food.
+Chinatown Melbourne is along Little Bourke Street in Melbourne.
+It goes back to 1851 to the discovery of gold in Australia.
+It has since served as home to many Chinese migrants.
+The area's highlight is the Chinese Museum.
+The area also features stores and affordable yet great tasting food.
+It is also known for its diverse eateries.
+Find Singaporean, Thai, Japanese and Indian food.

-Dandenong Ranges or Dandenongs refers to the set of picturesque low mountain ranges on the eastern part of Melbourne.
-The area homes the popular Dandenong Ranges National Park and a number of beautiful little villages.
-Riding the heritage railway Puffing Billy Railway is a great idea for those who wish to explore the Dandenong Ranges.
+Dandenong Ranges are the picturesque low mountain ranges in East Melbourne.
+The area also features many beautiful little villages.
+The heritage Puffing Billy Railway is a great way to explore the Dandenong Ranges.

-The Royal Melbourne Zoological Gardens or Melbourne Zoo lies within Parkville, Melbourne.
-It is just around four kilometers from the city centre and is highly recommended for people of all ages.
+Royal Melbourne Zoological Gardens or Melbourne Zoo lies within Parkville, Melbourne.
+It is around four kilometres from the city centre and is great for people of all ages.
 The zoo first opened on 6 October 1862.
-It currently homes over 320 animal species from Australia and many parts of the world within 55 acres land.
+It is home to over 320 animal species from Australia and many parts of the world within 55 acres land.
 The zoo's major exhibits include elephants, gorillas, lions, orangutans and tigers.

-Queen Victoria Market lie on the corner of Elizabeth and Victoria streets within the central business district of Melbourne, Australia.
-The market officially opened on 20 March 1878 and is currently one of the most popular destinations in the city.
-The venue hosts a number of stalls that sell a wide variety of items including fashion, jewelry, jam donuts, arts and crafts and fresh produce like fruits, meat, and vegetables.
+Queen Victoria Market is on the corner of Elizabeth and Victoria streets.
+The market opened on 20 March 1878 and is currently one of the most popular destinations in the city.
+The venue hosts stalls that sell a wide variety of items.
+These include fashion, jewellery, arts and crafts.
+Also find fresh produce like fruits, meat, and vegetables.